stephenemslie/imagination-mlb/README.md

 docker-compose -f docker-compose.yml -f docker-compose.labs.yml up -d
 ```

+## Deployment

+Deployment can be handled with any tool that can push code to the server and run a `docker-compose` command.
+Here's an example of how this was handled in a previous deployment.

+The [git deploy](https://github.com/mislav/git-deploy) tool was used, which works in the following way:

+1. A developer sets up a git remote for the target environment: `labs`, `nuc`, etc.
+2. The target environments are set up with a `post-receive` hook that runs when a `git push` is received.
+3. The `COMPOSE_FILE` environment variable is set on the target by adding `export COMPOSE_FILE=docker-compose.yml:docker-compose.prod.yml:docker-compose.ec2.yml` to `~/.profile`, so that `docker-compose` commands will run the right configuration for that target.
+4. When a push is received, `post-receive` runs the `deploy/restart` script, which run `docker-compose up -d --build --remove-orphans`.

+Note that git-deploy has not been well maintained and may not work anymore.
+However, another tool such as fabric could be used to achieve the same result.

 ## Users

 Three users are created automatically in data migrations: `user`, `mlbtablet`, and `mlbvrgame`.
 The latter two are required for the tablet and vr game to authenticate with the game server.

+## VPN

+In production a VPN was used to connect the NUC and EC2 game servers.
+This was done to provide the services with reliable static addresses that were tolerant to being moved into new network environments.
+This was particularly useful as postgres on the NUC was configured as the write master, with the EC2 server as a read slave.
+Django on the ec2 server would direct writes at postgres on the NUC.

+The [kylemanna/openvpn](https://hub.docker.com/r/kylemanna/openvpn/) docker container was used to set up the vpn.

 ## Game states